AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 - $k'$: Intrinsic material property of the spring that is defined by $L$ and $k$
 - $L$: Length of the spring

- We included the last two equations in one so we could solve for k':
+Combining the last two equations, an equation for $k'$ in terms of the spring length, $L$ was derived:
 $$F_{o} - F_{c} = \frac{k'}{L}\Delta x $$

 $$k' = (F_{o} - F_{c})\frac{L}{\Delta x} $$Where:

 - $F_{open} = 13.35$  $N$
 - $F_{close} = 4.181$ $N$
-- $\Delta x = 3.5 $ $cm$.
-Compression length difference between open and close
+- $\Delta x = 3.5 $ cm (Compression length difference between open and closed states)

- k’ allows us to change the length of the spring to obtain the k constant we want.
+Using $k’$ allows us to modify the length of the spring to obtain the $k$ constant desired.

  <p align="center">
    <img src="https://github.com/AguaClara/ram_pump/blob/master/spring_constant.jpg?raw=True" height=400>
  </p>
  <p align="center">

+**Figure 10:** Linear relationship between the length of the spring, $L$, and the intrinsic spring constant, $k'$.

+The linear relationship between the length of the spring, $L$, and the intrinsic spring constant, $k'$ was defined by the following equation:

 $$k' = 2.6197L  $$

 The range of spring length we could choose was reduced because we measured the maximum length that the spring could have to fit into the rod.
 The maximum distance between the bottom stopper and stopping part of the empty check valve is 6.4 cm.
 That value is the maximum length the spring could be without an initial compression.
 Table 7 showed the different spring options.
 We considered that a spring which was less than 1 inch (2.5 cm) was ridiculously tiny.

-**Table 7:** Springs of different natural lengths
+**Table 6:** Springs of different natural lengths

 | Spring | Spring length (cm) | Intrinsic Spring constant (N) |
 |-------|-----------------------------|--------------------|